 The following three features are crucial for setting realistic goals: measurable, repeatable, and flexible.
 Goals that are measurable are composed of tangible actions that can be taken, often described in detail and include markers of progress.
 Goals that are repeatable are defined by efforts that can easily be repeated most days.
 Goals that are flexible include options for adjustments based on circumstances that may change or feedback along the way (an example would be how I framed failure in the section above).
 Here are some questions/prompts that can help you construct your goals with these features in mind:

 - What would you like to work on and how is this related to your deepest needs as a human?

 - What do you find yourself longing for?

 - Describe in as much detail as possible what you will be able to see that will tell you you’ve attained your goal.
-We can often use behavior or outward signs to track progress but focusing on behavior alone can neglect the inward changes that fuel and support outward change.
-Emotion fuels behavior so facing our own vulnerability is an essential part of growth and change.
+We can often use behaviour or outward signs to track progress but focusing on behaviour alone can neglect the inward changes that fuel and support outward change.
+Emotion fuels behaviour so facing our own vulnerability is an essential part of growth and change.
 This could look like noticing a more compassionate inner dialogue, a more charitable and loving way of thinking of others, or a slower and less reactive pattern of interacting with yourself or others.
 Reaching your goal may not mean a total elimination of what you’re working on but rather a change in how you respond to it.